 - Snowmobile safari and Ice Fishing

 Flights, meals other than specified, items of personal nature, beverages, additional activities such as Lainio Snow Village, horse riding, winter go carting, snowshoeing and ice laser tag.

 Transfers into town are optional, paid locally so you have flexibility with your dinner plans.
 We have made some dinners optional so you can choose where you wish to eat - à la carte at the hotel (essential to book during busy periods, request upstairs) or in Levi.

 Day 1 - Arrive into Kittilä and transfer to your Glass Igloo

 Arrive into the small airport of Kittilä and transfer to your accommodation, check in from 4pm.

 Each glass igloo has a kitchenette, minibar, shower and toilet.
 The windows are insulated and electrically heated to keep them from frosting.
-The kitchenette is equipped with a breakfast set for two, electric stove, microwave, coffee maker and kettle, toaster and fridge.
+The kitchenette is equipped with a breakfast set for two, electric stove, microwave and kettle, toaster and fridge.
 In addition, the igloos have a radio/CD player, a hair dryer and a socket for car engine heaters.

 At the centre of the igloo is a motorised double bed that can be converted into twin beds.

 This evening, dine at your accommodation restaurant, Restaurant Aurora Sky - open from 6pm.
 It is a set 3-course menu.